Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Experiments and Results

-\begin{itemize} \item \textbf{CDDPM vs. RAD.} CDDPM serves as the baseline global denoising strategy, wherein the network reconstructs the entire volume; the generated content within the inpainting mask is then fused with the original healthy tissue during inference.
-In contrast, RAD utilizes spatially-variant noise schedules to focus reverse steps strictly on the lesion mask.
-Both models were trained on 3D brain MRI of 1,840 MS subjects (each having 2 timepoints) across varying disease stages and atrophy levels. \item \textbf{2D vs. P3D Architecture.} In the 2D configurations, models are trained on selected axial slices; at inference, the full 3D volume is reconstructed by sequentially processing every slice containing a mask.
-In contrast, pseudo-3D models utilize 1D temporal convolutions to capture inter-slice continuity across the entire volume simultaneously. \item \textbf{Other Baselines.} We compare our framework against several state-of-the-art baselines: LaMa~\cite{suvorov2022}, FastSurfer-LIT~\cite{pollak2024}, and RePaint \cite{lugmayr2022repaint}.
+\begin{itemize} \item \textbf{CDDPM vs. RAD:} CDDPM serves as the baseline global denoising strategy, wherein the network reconstructs the entire volume; the generated content within the inpainting mask is then fused with the original healthy tissue during inference.
+In contrast, RAD utilizes spatially variant noise schedules to focus reverse steps strictly on the lesion mask.
+Both models were trained on 3D brain MRIs from 1,840 MS subjects (each with 2 timepoints) across varying disease stages and atrophy levels. \item \textbf{2D vs. P3D Architecture:} In the 2D configurations, models are trained on selected axial slices; at inference, the full 3D volume is reconstructed by sequentially processing every slice containing a mask.
+In contrast, pseudo-3D (P3D) models utilize 1D temporal convolutions to capture inter-slice continuity across the entire volume simultaneously. \item \textbf{Other Baselines:} We compare our framework against several state-of-the-art baselines: LaMa~\cite{suvorov2022}, FastSurfer-LIT~\cite{pollak2024}, and RePaint~\cite{lugmayr2022repaint}.
 While LaMa (2D) and LIT (3D) were implemented using their respective official inference pipelines\footnote{Available at \url{https://github.com/advimman/lama} and \url{https://github.com/Deep-MI/FastSurfer}, respectively.}, RePaint required training from scratch to capture specific neuroanatomical priors for healthy T1-weighted brain tissue.
-We adopted the guided-diffusion U-Net architecture \cite{dhariwal2021diffusion} and trained it using a large longitudinal MRI dataset, utilizing lesion-free slices and two time-points for each image.
-To adapt this cross-sectional architecture for longitudinal inpainting, we modified the input layer to a three-channel configuration consisting of the T1w image at $t_1$ and $t_2$ along with their temporal difference ($t_2 - t_1$). \end{itemize}
+We adopted the guided-diffusion U-Net architecture~\cite{dhariwal2021diffusion} and trained it using a large longitudinal MRI dataset of 1,840 MS subjects, using lesion-free slices and two time points per image.
+To adapt this cross-sectional architecture for longitudinal inpainting, we modified the input layer to a three-channel configuration comprising the T1w images at $t_1$ and $t_2$ along with their temporal difference ($t_2 - t_1$). \end{itemize}

-\textbf{Cross-Sectional Anatomical Precision} To evaluate the anatomical precision of the tissue generated, we first assessed the cross-sectional performance of all models.
-This experiment measures how closely the inpainted regions at each visit ($t_1$ and $t_2$) resemble the known healthy anatomy of the ground truth.
-For the longitudinal models (P3D-RAD, P3D-CDDPM, 2D-RAD, 2D-CDDPM and RePaint), both timepoints were processed simultaneously.
-For the cross-sectional baselines (LaMa and LIT), timepoints were processed independently.